English by Research

 This MA by Research in English provides an excellent opportunity for you to obtain a Master’s qualification focused on a research project of particular interest to you.
 You'll benefit from all of the facilities, training, research seminars and support at Oxford Brookes University.

-The School of English and Modern Languages at Oxford Brookes offers research expertise from the early modern period up to the present day.
+The School of Education, Humanities and Languages at Oxford Brookes offers research expertise from the early modern period up to the present day.
 Our work encompasses a wide range of interests, from literature (including Drama and American Literature), through visual culture, to critical theory and politics.
-The Oxford Brookes Poetry Centre hosted by the School of English and Modern Languages is also a source of academic expertise and research.
+The Oxford Brookes Poetry Centre hosted by the School of Education, Humanities and Languages is also a source of academic expertise and research.

 Additional details